 - To insert a gap in time the duration of the work area for the selected takes, choose Timeline > Insert Time.

 The Clear, Ripple Delete, and Insert Time commands are also available in the context menu above the work area bar.

 When the work area is enabled, playback of the scene will automatically loop within the work area.
-Playback starts at the current
+Playback starts at the current time

 When the work area is enabled, the Timeline > Record Take for Work Area command (Command/Ctrl+3) creates a new take.
 The new take covers the duration of the work area for the armed behavior parameters.